Is your social media timeline filled with people sipping on a warm, coffee-like drink … that’s made with mushrooms? You’re not the only one.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Interestingly enough, mushroom coffee tastes pretty similar to regular coffee,” says registered dietitian Ryanne Lachman.
+“Interestingly enough, mushroom coffee tastes pretty similar to regular coffee,” says registered dietitian Beth Czerwony, RD.
 “It is, after all, coffee with mushroom extracts blended in.”

-Thankfully, you can’t just toss a couple mushrooms into your coffee and call it a day (because that would be, well, gross).
+Thankfully, you don’t just toss a couple of mushrooms into your coffee and call it a day (because that would be, well, gross).
 Mushroom coffee comes in a wide range of preparations, but the most common looks like your regular, run-of-the-mill coffee grounds.
 The mushrooms go through a drying and extraction process in order to pull the beneficial compounds out, which then get blended into regular coffee.

 There are a lot of claims surrounding the benefits of mushroom coffee.
 Some of the most popular claims about mushroom coffee are that it:

 But is there any truth to these statements?

-“Mushrooms in general have some really great benefits,” explains Lachman.
-“A big one tends to be with reducing inflammation.
+“Mushrooms in general have some really great benefits,” notes Czerwony.
+“A big one tends to be reducing inflammation.
 Mushrooms also contain antioxidants, which can help support the immune system.”

 Mushroom coffee also has less caffeine, which (depending on who you ask) usually helps people feel less anxious and sleep better.

-But take the long lists of touted benefits specific to mushroom coffee as a grain of salt.
+But take the long list of benefits specific to mushroom coffee with a grain of salt.
 There isn’t a ton of research out there suggesting that all of the claims actually hold true.
 The hype around mushroom coffee is built on an untested assumption: That all the benefits of mushrooms continue to exist when they’re processed and brewed alongside your morning coffee.
 But we simply don’t know that to be the case.

-It’s important to note that mushrooms can sometimes cause digestive issues, especially for those who have kidney problems or trouble with grains.
+It’s important to note that mushrooms can sometimes cause digestive issues, especially for those who have kidney issues or trouble with grains.
 In fact, chaga mushrooms are high in oxalates and are known to affect and increase kidney stones.
-If you have digestive problems, it’s best to speak with your doctor or meet with a dietitian before heading down the fungi path.
+If you have digestive problems, it’s best to speak with a healthcare provider or meet with a dietitian before heading down the fungi path.

-“There’s really nothing wrong with mushroom coffee as long as you’re not adding in a ton of sugar or creamer,” says Lachman.
-“But you’ll also experience the same benefits — and more including the fiber — if you just eat mushrooms normally in your diet.”
+“There’s really nothing wrong with mushroom coffee as long as you’re not adding in a ton of sugar or creamer,” she adds.
+“But you’ll also experience the same benefits — and more, including the fiber — if you just eat mushrooms normally in your diet.”